IB Diploma Programme (Grades 11-12)

 - Samples of marked work are provided so that students can internalize the assessment standards and understand what is expected of them.

-- DP assessment criteria are used to assess student achievement on individual assignments, projects, quizzes/tests, and other assessments.
+- Teachers use DP assessment criteria to assess student achievement on individual assignments, projects, quizzes/tests, and other assessments and in order to provide feedback on academic growth to students.

 - Summative assessments model, in both format and subject matter, the formal IB assessments.

-- Major high stakes internal and external assessments are spread out over the course of the two-year program so as to not unduly burden DP students.
+- High stakes internal and external assessments are spread out over the course of the two-year program so as not to unduly burden DP students.

 Reporting, Recording and Responsibilities

-- Letter grades and high school GPA information is provided when requested, consistent with the expectations of universities and post-secondary institutions.
+- Letter grades, course predicted grades, and high school GPA information are provided when requested, consistent with the expectations of universities and post-secondary institutions.

 Professional Development